ministryofjustice/security-guidance/guides/standards-assurance-tables.md

 #### Thought questions

 - How does the system, and accompanying operational support teams, know/detect when the system is under attack?
-- How is access to the system (both legitimate and illegitimate) logged so retrospective investigations can take place to determine 'who did what when'?
+- How is access to the system (both authorsed and unauthorised) logged so retrospective investigations can take place to determine 'who did what when'?
+- How is the required level of detail in logs determined?
+How long are log files retained?

 ### RESPOND